SOUNDING BOARD

 - Their house – teaming up and preparing to go on the treasure hunt

-- In the attic – where they find their first clue
+- The attic – where they find their first clue

-- In the library – where they search and find a clue among the shelves
+- The library – where they search and find a clue among the shelves

-- In the park – where they find the treasure chest
+- The park – where they find the treasure chest

 - Back at home – they open the treasure chest and reveal what’s inside.